Vegetable oils are leading drivers of deforestation, land use, water consumption, and biodiversity loss.

 To implement strategies needed to combat climate change, environmental destruction, and biodiversity loss, we need more sustainable options that can satisfy the growing consumer demand for oils and fats.

 Cultured Oil has a low environmental impact and offers a scalable solution to the problems caused by vegetable oils.
-The objective of this report is to shine a light on the sustainability benefits of Cultured Oil compared to conventional vegetable oils, and put the differences into perspective.
+This report aims to highlight the sustainability benefits of Cultured Oil compared to conventional vegetable oils and put the differences into perspective.

 Zero Acre Farms aspires to do the right thing, and we are constantly looking for ways to do better.
 If you have suggestions about how our company can improve in any way, feel free to send your ideas to firstname.lastname@example.org.